 No person should cause the death of anyone by doing a negligent act.

-Section 183: Prohibition of committing attempt to Murder
+Section 183: Prohibition of committing an attempt to Murder

 No person should, with the intention of committing murder of anyone, commit an